 Georgia has been one of the most popular bets on the entire Saturday slate, picking up 85% of bets and 91% of dollars to this point.
 The line hasn’t really reflected that support, however, as most of the market has kept the spread stagnant at its opener of -14.

 The over has also drawn a heavy majority, landing 95% of bets and 88% of dollars.
-The total has moved from 61.5 to 64.5 at Bookmaker as a result.
+The total has moved from 61.5 to 64.5 as a result.

 >> Check out Sports Insights’ Bet Signals to track sharp action for college football’s entire Week 4 slate.